DMAligner: Enhancing Image Alignment via Diffusion Model Based View Synthesis: Experiments

 \subsection{Implementation Details}

 Our DSIA dataset comprises 1,033 indoor and outdoor scenes with a resolution of 960$\times$540.
 The dataset is divided into a training set with over 30k samples and a test set with 2k samples.
-We partition the test set into four subsets based on the magnitude of camera and foreground motion: LcLf, LcSf, LcSf and ScSf (Lc: large camera motion, Lf: large foreground motion, Sc: small camera motion, Sf: small foreground motion).
-Following LDM~\cite{rombach2022ldm}, we train DMAligner use the VQ-VAE with pretrained weights, freeze it after fine-tuning, and train denoising UNet.
+We partition the test set into four subsets based on the magnitude of camera and foreground motion: LcLf, LcSf, ScLf and ScSf (Lc: large camera motion, Lf: large foreground motion, Sc: small camera motion, Sf: small foreground motion).
+For the training phase, we initialize a VQ-VAE with pre-trained weights from LDM~\cite{rombach2022ldm} and fine-tune it on our DSIA dataset.
+Subsequently, we freeze the VQ-VAE encoder and \textit{train our custom denoising UNet from scratch} to address the alignment task.
 Training uses random $480\times256$ crops with flipping, while inference supports larger inputs on a single GPU.